Juliop1980/deep-encode/src/NN/README.md

 - Build the encodding ladder following Netflix´s bitrate ranges, the best setting for every bitrate range.

 ### Development
 The scripts are currently under development.
-The development is done using *Python 3.6.6* and *Django 1.11.15*.
+The development is done using *Python 3.9.9*.
 The rest of the requirements can be found in the [requirements file (requirements.txt)](requirements.txt).

 ## Set up